 People deliver service to other people – Woolworths is known to be a very ‘top-down’ workplace and this produces a “rigid workplace culture”, and this flowed into Masters.

-So what was the customer experience like in all this mess…?
+So what was the customer experience like in all this mess at Masters…?
 Here are some customer quotes about Masters from the Canstar Blue survey of 2,460 consumers

 - Staff are unhelpful and don’t know their products